How to file for a divorce in the UK

 The first thing you must do to submit for divorce is decide whether you will apply together or alone, and then submit the divorce application.
 You have to pay the court fee and have a copy of your original marriage certificate.

-How do you get a divorce without a solicitor UK?
+How do you get a divorce without a solicitor in the UK?

-You can get a divorce using the government website, or through an online service like amicable. amicable handle all the divorce paperwork so you can focus on what really matters to you.
-Read more about getting divorced without using divorce lawyers here.
+You can get a divorce using the government website, or through an online service like amicable. amicable handle all the divorce paperwork so you can focus on what matters to you.
+Read more about getting divorced without using divorce lawyers.

-How much does a divorce cost in the UK in 2023?
+How much does the divorce process cost in the UK in 2024?

 The cost of divorce varies, depending on the method used.
 If you are having a DIY divorce, the most it will cost is the initial £593 court fee (unless you are exempt).
 We have written a helpful guide on the cost of divorce/ dissolution and how to keep the costs down.